mobify/stencil/README.md

     @import 'dist/components/component-name/component-name';
     ```

-7. Test folder should have this structure:
+7. The Test folder should have the following structure:

     ```
     /tests/visual/components/component-name